-Financial Aid & Affordability
+Financial Aid and Affordability

 Maintaining socio-economic diversity in our student body is one of our top priorities at Mills College Children's School (MCCS).
 Compared to other Bay Area independent schools, our annual tuition is lower than most, and our financial aid program helps to make our school accessible to more families by granting awards to those who would not otherwise be able to attend.
 Still, we recognize that virtually every family makes a considerable financial commitment to be at our school, and our parents, staff, and supporters work diligently each year to raise scholarship funds.